iamsakshithorat/iamsakshithorat/README.md

 ### 📌 About me

-A fan of the cloud, I like figuring out how things work under the hood.
-Right now, I'm spending my time learning AWS, Docker, and Terraform to help teams ship infrastructure faster and more reliably.
-If something can be automated, I want to automate it.
+A fan of Linux, I build and automate in the cloud.
+AWS-certified, working across EC2, S3, RDS, IAM, VPC, Route 53, Lambda, SNS, and CloudWatch.Right now, I'm sharpening my skills with Docker, Kubernetes, and Terraform.
+If it can be automated, I'm interested.

 <p align="center">
 <img src="https://komarev.com/ghpvc/?username=iamsakshithorat&style=for-the-badge&color=blueviolet&label=PROFILE+VIEWS"/>